 The founding principle of Parent Effectiveness Training (PET) is a belief that children aren’t bad or naughty; they simply behave in ways that satisfy a need they are experiencing in that moment.
 A baby cries because she is hungry; a four-year-old sticks his hands into a pot of paint and spills it on the carpet because he wants to play with the paint, to explore; a sixteen-year-old comes home later than you feel is safe because she feels a need to be with her friends.
 Humans need to meet their needs so they can learn and grow.
 This includes children AND their parents.
 It is in meeting these conflicting needs that most parent/child relationships get into trouble.

-There are three types of parenting styles: Authoritarian, Permissive, Democratic.
-The Democratic style emphasises acceptance of the child as s/he is.
+There are three types of parenting styles: Authoritarian, Permissive and Authoritative (or Democratic).
+The Democratic/authoritative style emphasises acceptance of the child as s/he is.
 There is no need for parents to use power over children – or submit to them – as the understanding is that needs of both parent and child are important.
-This means that conflicts can be resolved using a problem-solving process that ensures everyone gets their need met.
+This means that conflicts can be resolved using communication skills and a problem-solving process that ensures everyone gets their need met.
+(Psychology Today: Authoritative versus Authoritarian Parenting Style)

 You might not get what you want, but everyone will get what they need